 I ate some pretty extraordinary breakfast food.
-And, if I lived nearby, I’d be here all of the time.
+And, if I lived nearby, I’d be there all of the time.
 Pricing is very reasonable with items designed for sharing so you can sample multiple things during one meal.
-Hailing from Hawaii, Chef Dan Saito is a master of pancakes and fusing cuisines together.
-Plus, he’s so nice!

-Two outdoor pools: The lovely pool pictured above is just off the lobby and restaurant area.
-A smaller pool happened to be right next to my room.
+Outdoor pool: The lovely pool pictured above is just off the lobby and restaurant area.

 Fitness center: Jog off your breakfast at the 24-hour fitness center with treadmills, bike, free weights, universal weight system, steam room, and locker room.

-Spa: Hotel Indigo has a European-style day spa featuring an array of marine-based therapies including massage, wraps, manicures, pedicures and pure relaxation.
+Spa: Hotel Indigo has a European-style day spa called Spa Na’Mara which features an array of marine-based therapies including massage, wraps, manicures, pedicures, and pure relaxation.
 They even feature alternative therapies like cupping.

 Just don’t forget, whether you’re a hotel guests or not, to check out Ocean View Bar and Grill!

 Have you stayed at Hotel Indigo Del Mar lately?